KrishnarajT/Chit-Chat-Charts/ReadMe.md

 ## Installation # to be added

 ### _Windows_
-You just install the Latest version from Github, follow the installer and launch the app.
+You just install the Latest version from Github releases, follow the installer and launch the app.

 ### _Linux_